-Who knew that making this Creamy Roasted Bell Pepper soup was so easy !
+Who knew that making this Creamy Roasted Bell Pepper Bisque was so easy !

 Sometimes we just need comfort food in our life.
 But comfort food doesn't have to mean unhealthy.
 This Creamy Roasted Bell Pepper Soup is the perfect example.

 For this recipe you will need to roast your own peppers.
 This is the perfect way to use up peppers that are starting to get tired or to profit from sales at the grocery store.

 Grilled peppers are tender, smoky and delicious.
 They add flavor and texture to a variety of dishes and sauces.
 Once you know how simple the process is, you'll never spend the money on pot roasted peppers again!

 Red, orange and yellow peppers are full of health benefits: they're high in vitamins and low in calories!
 They are an excellent source of vitamin A, vitamin C, and potassium.
 Peppers also contain a good dose of fiber, folic acid and iron.